 It was only when Lauren started working as a reporter for ESPN more than a decade after the death of both her parents that she started to truly undo the shackles of shame.

 “In my job, I find the truth in athletes’ stories and report on how their personal lives shaped who they are.
 And yet the shame I inherited stopped me from telling the truth about my own story.
 By facing my trauma, I discovered hope amidst the pain I felt from my parents’ addiction.
 It has shaped me into who I am.”

 Lauren is an avid addiction prevention advocate, dedicated to breaking stigmas and eliminating the shame associated with substance abuse and mental health disorders.

 In her keynotes, Lauren takes audiences behind the scenes of her extraordinary journey, and how tragedy ignited purpose and gratitude in her life.

 Thanks for your interest.
 Inquire here and we’ll be in touch immediately or call Christa Haberstock now at 310-903-1986

 Lauren wants to be your ace in the hole, your secret weapon, and the last thing on your mind come event day.
-She’s alway professional in presentation and speech, while being authentic, available, and able to adapt and change when the unexpected arises.
+She’s always professional in presentation and speech while being authentic, available, and able to adapt and change when the unexpected arises.